nerveinvader/MNE-Learning/MNE-intent-speech/README.md

 2. Three windows (mne.Epochs) for Intent, Speech, and Resting phases,
 3. Filtering baseline frequency from each window (None for Rest phase),
 4. Training various models on these inputs,
-5. Compare the results and evaluations of each models,
+5. Compare the results and evaluations of each model,
 6. Extract features if the results are not viable or significant.